-The Portsmouth Harbor/Wood Island Life-Saving Station was erected in 1908 on Wood Island in Kittery Maine.
-It replaced an existing station, the 1888 Jerry’s Point Station, on the south side of the mouth of the Piscataqua River in New Castle, New Hampshire.
+The Wood Island Station was erected in 1908 on Wood Island in Kittery Point, Maine.
+It replaced an existing 1888 station, the Jerry’s Point Station, across the river in New Castle, New Hampshire.
 The building is a modified Duluth-type station, designed by architect George R. Tolman and built by Sudgen Brothers of Portsmouth, NH.
-It remained active until 1948, when it was replaced by a new station, back again in New Castle, called Coast Guard Station Portsmouth Harbor.
+It remained active until 1948, when it was replaced by a new station, back again in New Castle, called Station Portsmouth Harbor.

 Its life saving duties ended in 1941 when, during the Second World War, it served to protect Portsmouth Harbor and its submarine manufacturing base from Nazi submarines.
-The Portsmouth Harbor/Wood Island Station was occupied by the US Navy and was part of an extensive network of harbor defenses that included mines, sonar and a massive metal mesh netting that extended from both shores of the Piscataqua River to Wood Island and closed the entire entrance from the river’s surface to its bottom.
+Wood Island Station was occupied by the US Navy and was part of an extensive network of harbor defenses that included mines, sonar and a massive metal mesh netting that extended from both shores of the Piscataqua River to Wood Island and closed the entire entrance from the river’s surface to its bottom.

-The island was declared surplus in 1955 but remained part of the Department of Transportation until the early 1970s when it was transferred to the Dept. of the Interior’s National Park Service.
+The island was declared surplus in 1955 but remained part of the Department of Transportation until the early 1970s when it was transferred to the Dept. of the Interior / National Park Service.
 In 1973 it was transferred to the Town of Kittery, on the condition that the Town would maintain the island and keep it open to the public.
 Unfortunately, the Town lacked the resources to adequately maintain the life-saving station and it was allowed to deteriorate until it became dangerous to island visitors.